-The most traditional and immersive way interact with a geisha or maiko, is to hire them to act as hostesses for a meal.
+The most traditional and immersive way to interact with a geisha or maiko, is to hire them to act as hostesses for a meal.
 Although these events are quite desirable, they tend to be difficult to access for foreign travelers as you must go through a third party—like our well-connected staff at All Japan Tours.
 Small groups of 2-5 people might hire one or two geisha or maiko, but larger groups usually hire more.

 To begin dinner, your hostess will pour you a glass of beer, but she won’t pour one for herself.
 According to Japanese customs, you are to pour her beer for her, and she won’t move to take a sip until you toast her and begin drinking.
 At this time, it’s customary to tip her with an envelope of cash.
 Typical gratis amounts to 3,000 JPY (about US $30) for each entertainer.
 During your meal, she’ll lead the conversation and might tell a few anecdotes to keep the flow going.
 After dinner entertainment often includes a musical performance and traditional Japanese drinking games.

 Buddhist monks adopted the graceful tea ceremony from China thousands of years ago.
 Each purposeful movement, from the whisking of the matcha powder to the passing of the teacup, requires strict adherence to tradition and hours of practice.
 No one knows this better than the geisha and maiko who perform it on a regular basis.